German EU election results ramp up pressure on Merkel's coalition | DW | 26.05.2019

 Much to discuss

-Ziemiak's opposite number in the SPD, Lars Klingbeil, was more evasive on the coalition question in his ZDF interview, saying only that "the result cannot remain without consequences."
+Ziemiak's opposite number in the SPD, Lars Klingbeil, was more evasive on the coalition question, saying only that "the result cannot remain without consequences."
 He added that the Social Democrats had much to discuss in the coming hours and days.

 That was echoed by SPD leader Andrea Nahles, who said the "extremely disappointing" results showed the party "still had much to do."
 Questions were also raised about her leadership in the aftermath of the result.